yanthomasdev/lunaria/docs/src/content/docs/blog/introducing-lunaria.md

 Lunaria is a complete **localization management toolchain** built especially for open-source projects.

-Currently, Lunaria is already being used in production to help track over 5000 content files in over a dozen of locales in big projects such as [Astro](https://i18n.docs.astro.build/), [Starlight](https://i18n.starlight.astro.build/), [SolidJS](https://docs.solidjs.com/i18n-status/), and [VitePress](https://vitepress.dev/_translations/).
+Lunaria is already being used in production to help track over 5,000 content files in over a dozen locales in big projects such as [Astro](https://i18n.docs.astro.build/), [Starlight](https://i18n.starlight.astro.build/), [SolidJS](https://docs.solidjs.com/i18n-status/), and [VitePress](https://vitepress.dev/_translations/).

 :::tip[Ready to get started?]
 Read the official ["Getting Started" guide](https://lunaria.dev/getting-started/) to learn more about and set up Lunaria in your project.